Top Reasons To Say Yes To Dental Implants

 –Longevity.
 Dental implants have an over 98% success rate and should (with proper care) last a lifetime.

--Cost.
-Initially, many think that an implant is way too expensive.
-Think about these facts, replacing 1 tooth with an implant is only slightly more expensive than a cemented bridge.
-Bridges generally last 10-20 years if you are diligent with your oral hygiene.
-The implant will not decay, and usually will last a lifetime with care.
-In the long run, it is less expensive and does not further damage surrounding teeth.
+–Financial Cost.
+Initially, many think that a single implant or multiple implants are way too costly.
+Think about these facts, replacing 1 tooth with an implant is only slightly more expensive than a fixed dental bridge.
+Dental ridges generally last 10-20 years if you are extremely diligent with your oral hygiene regimen.
+The implant will not decay, and usually will last a lifetime with proper care and maintenance.
+In the long run, it is less expensive and does not unnecessarily cause further damage adjacent teeth.

 Dental Implants Conclusion

 Dental implants should always be considered as an option when a missing tooth or teeth are involved.
-There are great ways to have the smile you want, an implant may be the perfect way to give you back what you’ve lost.
+Your dentist should always give you as the patient the education to make the decision that is best for you.
+There are great ways to have the smile you want, an implant may be the perfect way to give you back what you may have lost.
 An informed, educated patient will make the best choice for his/her dental care.
+Remember to always maintain regular dental visits for periodic dental examinations and professional cleanings.